sesem4/Nelda/docs/SPI/CombatSPI.md

 `GameData gameData` - The game data

-`Entity combatee` - The entity that spawns the weapon
+`Entity combatant` - The entity that spawns the weapon

 `AttackType attackType` - The attackType the player wants to spawn